-Credit cards can be a very helpful source of credit when managed correctly.
-They are also a unique kind of debt in that there is never a structured payment system in place to ensure that the borrower can eventually clear that debt in an affordable way.
-It’s far from uncommon for people to accumulate large credit card balances that they find themselves unable to clear.
-So they end up only making the minimum monthly payment which is mostly just interest.
-The result of that being that people are often just paying large amounts of interest each month in an attempt to stay afloat with no real reduction in the level of debt they have.
-Credit card debt can become a big problem.
+Credit cards can be useful when managed correctly.
+They are a unique kind of debt.
+No structured payment system is in place to ensure that the borrower will clear that debt in a timely way.
+It’s quite common for people to accumulate large credit card balances that they find themselves unable to clear.
+They end up only making the minimum payments, which is mostly interest.
+The result of this is paying large amounts of interest each month in an attempt to stay above water.

 If you have a financial situation you’d like to discuss get in touch.
 I’ll be more than happy to help.

 *Mortgage details – £189,000 loan, 1.96% 2 year fixed rate.
 26 year mortgage term.